-- Communicate the importance of using data to identify student needs by embracing needs assessment processes. - Communicate the findings from needs assessment processes to all stakeholders. - Publicly commit to investing time and/or resources on improving areas of relative weakness(es) emerging from the needs assessment processes.
+- Communicate the importance of using data to identify student needs by embracing needs assessment processes. - Communicate the findings from needs assessment processes to all community members. - Publicly commit to investing time and resources to improving areas of relative weakness identified by the needs assessment.

-- · Who determines which interim assessments to administer and analyze? - · Who is accountable for analyzing and reporting the results of the interim assessments? - How are the results of the interim assessments reported to everyone involved? - How does the analysis connect to school improvement needs?
+- · Who determines which interim assessments to administer and analyze? - Who is accountable for analyzing and reporting the results of the interim assessments? - How are the results of the interim assessments reported to everyone involved? - How does the analysis connect to school improvement needs?

-Presence of district consultants (1.3.30)
+Presence of District Consultants (1.3.30)

-They fully understand current problems in the school, their work is relevant to school needs, and they support the school as changes they suggest are implemented.
+District consultants fully understand current problems in the school, their work is relevant to school needs, and they support the school as changes they suggest are implemented.

-- Engage district consultants to support student learning or professional development to expand school-level capacity. - Share relevant data and context with district consultants to better understand current problems. - Ensure that the work provided by district consultants is directly relevant to school needs. - Request that district consultants adjust support as needed to ensure that support has the intended impact.
+- Engage district consultants to support student learning or professional development to expand school-level capacity. - Share relevant data and context with district consultants so they better understand current problems. - Ensure that the work provided by district consultants is directly relevant to school needs. - Request that district consultants adjust support as needed to ensure that support has the intended impact.